US H1B Employment Visa Services and Information

+Gainesville, Florida Immigration Attorney Richard Ruth offers US H1B Employment Visa Services to clients through out the United States and world.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US H1B work visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+For international clients, I can offer consults and services via e-mail, video conferencing or telephonically.
+For clients close to Gainesville Florida in person consultations are another option.

 What is an H1B Visa for Employment?